-The CSCI was developed over a period of several years, building on theoretical and survey work done in the field of social and emotional education.
+The CSCI was developed and designed by building upon theoretical and survey work done in the field of social and emotional education.
 In 2007, NSCC extensively tested the survey, using factor analysis and structural equation modeling to validate the sub-scales and confirm our theoretical model of school climate.
+Since then, the CSCI has gone through several iterations and validity and reliability testing to maintain relevancy in the field.
 With this data, we were able to determine whether questions grouped in the way we predicted and whether similar patterns existed across schools and groups of students, providing an empirical “seal of approval” for the CSCI.

 How do we administer the CSCI?

 NSCC staff will work with your school to develop a CSCI implementation plan.
-We will help you designate a School Climate Coordinator to work hand-in-hand with our School Support team.
-This coordinator will gain access to the School Climate Resource Center, our customized online portal designed to make the process seamless, straightforward, and simple.
-The Resource Center contains online survey links and support resources such as the administration checklist, best practices, sample form letters, FAQ’s, advice from other School Climate Coordinators and more.
-It also contains real-time response rates and a simple calendar that keeps the coordinator updated of the survey administration progress.
-The survey is typically administered over a 2-week period (online or with paper and pencil).
+We will help you designate a School Climate Coordinator to work hand-in-hand with our Project Manager.
+This coordinator will gain access to the school climate portal, our online portal designed to make the process seamless, straightforward, and simple.
+The portal contains online survey links and support resources such as best practices, press release, sample form letters, talking points about the tool, and more.
+It also contains real-time response rates that keeps the coordinator updated of the survey administration progress.
+The survey is typically administered over a 2-week period.

 What kind of report will we get?

 Each school will receive an online report through their school climate portal.
 The are four sections in the CSCI Report: (1) an overview of school climate dimensions; (2) a response summary that outlines the total number of students, staff, and families responded to the CSCI dimensions; (3) domain and dimension summary that highlights the overall scores for each dimension across stakeholder groups; (4) item analysis that show how people responded to every item on the CSCI.

 At what grade levels can we use the CSCI with students?